wp-plugins/wp-advertize-it/readme.txt

 * Suppress ads on front page
 * Suppress ads on archive pages
 * Suppress ads for logged in users
+* Suppress ads for specific posts/pages by ID

 If you need more fine grain control on where and whether ads are displayed or not, this plugin also defines supports:

 * Inserting an ad block calling a PHP function
 * Inserting an ad block using a short code
 * Inserting an ad block in the visual editor using a button
 * Adding a comment in the text editor to:
     * suppress all ads when displaying this post (except in a list of posts)
     * suppress the ad below the post or page title
     * suppress the ad after the first paragraph
     * suppress the ad in the middle of the post or page
     * suppress the ad before the last paragraph
     * suppress the ad below the post or page content
     * suppress the ad below the comments
     * suppress the ad widget
     * suppress the footer

 == Installation ==